impostorsguides/impostorsguides.github.io/rbenv/1-k-content.md

 ruby 2.6.8p205 (2021-07-07 revision 67951) [universal.x86-darwin21]
 ```

-When we call `ruby --version` or the 3rd command above (`ruby -e 'system…`), we get the correct version.
-But when we call the 2nd command above (`perl -e 'system…`), we get the non-RBENV version.
+When we call `ruby --version` or the 3rd command above (`ruby -e 'system...`), we get the correct version.
+But when we call the 2nd command above (`perl -e 'system...`), we get the non-RBENV version.

-That's because… why again?
+That's because... why again?

 Each time we run `puts "$RUBY_VERSION"`, we've just finished running `RBENV_VERSION=system`.
 So what I'm wondering now is: